jenniferjtk/Power-Grid-Visualizer-/README.md

  Power Grid Visualizer

  Overview
 This project fetches real-time electricity grid data from the Electricity Maps API, processes it, and stores it in CSV format, Pandas DataFrames, and an SQLite database for further analysis.
 The data can be visualized using tools like Power BI, Excel, or other data visualization software.
+The project now utilizes an .env file to securely store API keys and database configurations.

  Features:
  Fetches Carbon Intensity Data (gCO2/kWh)
  Fetches Power Consumption Breakdown (Nuclear, Coal, Wind, Solar, etc.)
  Saves data to CSV files for external analysis
  Can be expanded to support other regions
+ Uses environment variables for secure API key management